MicrosoftDocs/microsoft-365-docs/microsoft-365/security/security-posture-solution-overview.md

 ## 4. Track and maintain

-Capabilities we already discussed like continually onboarding newly discovered devices and reviewing and prioritizing security recommendations can help to maintain and continue to improve your security posture.
+Capabilities we already discussed like continually onboarding newly discovered devices and reviewing and prioritizing security recommendations can help to maintain, and continue to improve, your security posture.
 The Microsoft 365 Defender portal also provides capabilities to help you keep up to date with new vulnerabilities and provides tools to proactively explore your network for threats.

 For more information, see [Strengthen your security posture - Track and maintain](strengthen-security-posture-track-maintain.md).